prasa-dd-vp/DAND_data_visualization/README.md

-# DAND_data_visualization
+# Data Visualization

-This is one of the project in the Data Analyst Nano Degree program.
-Here, I have made data visualization on the Indian Startup Funding dataset.
+Here, I have made visualizations on a dataset named “Indian Startup Funding” which contains funding details of the startups in India between January 2015 and August 2017.
+The dataset has 2373 rows and 10 columns.
+The visualization will explain how ‘AmountInUSD’ varies with the other factors with respect to time.